Meet Our Team

 Rice Computational Imaging Lab

-Dr. Veeraraghavan is a Professor of Electrical and Computer Engineering Department at Rice University.
+Dr. Veeraraghavan is Professor of Electrical and Computer Engineering Department at Rice University.
 He is co-developer of FlatScope, a flat microscope and software system that can decode and trigger neurons on the surface of the brain.
 The project is part of a $65 million effort by the federal Defense Advanced Research Projects Agency to develop a high-resolution neural interface.
-Among many long-term goals, the Neural Engineering System Design program hopes to compensate for a person’s loss of vision or hearing by delivering digital information directly to parts of the brain that can process it.
-The Rice ECE team, in collaboration with Yale University, will receive $4 million over four years to develop the optical hardware and its software interface.
+Among several long-term goals, the Neural Engineering System Design program hopes to compensate for a person’s loss of vision or hearing by delivering digital information directly to parts of the brain that can process it.
+Veeraraghavan is also co-developer of FlatCam, a thin sensor chip with a mask that replaces traditional camera lenses.
+FlatCams may find use in as flexible, foldable, wearable and disposable cameras.

 Chong Xie, PhD